kejtkjet1/School_District_Analysis/README.md

 - Total budgets remained unchanged
 - Average math scores declined from  79% to 78.9%
 - Average reading scores remained at 81.9%
-- % Passing Math declined from to 75% to 74.8%
+- % Passing math declined from to 75% to 74.8%
 - % Passing reading declined from to 85.8% 85.7%
 - % Overall reading declined from to 65.2 to 64.9%